quannt/quannt.github.io/_posts/2016-05-31-long-overdue-post.markdown

 I don't know how true it is, guess time will tell but for now I kind of prefer Hanoi than Singapore.
 Not that I have anything against Singapore.
 It is probably just me allowing myself to have more fun here.

 Back then in Singapore, I was strict to myself, always put my job and study above everything else.
-I was like a robot in : eat - sleep - work - study - eat and what was coming did come, I was sick of that lifestyle, and I decided that it was no lonnger healthy for me.
+I was living like a robot : eat - sleep - work - study - eat and eventually I got sick of that lifestyle.

-I hope that I am not making the same mistake in Hanoi the second time.
-This time will be different, I will remind myself to enjoy the ride more often because afterall, what's the point?
+I hope that I am not making the same mistake in Hanoi.
+This time will be different, I will remind myself to enjoy the ride more often.
+Because afterall, what's the point?